 A few people found it irritated their skin.
 Some reviewers did not like the scent.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 The wrong shampoo can leave your hair in a frizz ball.
 As shampoo formulas continue to change and advance, some traditional ingredients have been shown to cause more problems than they solve.
 One of these is alcohol.

-Some, but not all, types of alcohol take moisture from the hair shaft so that it becomes brittle and dry.
-Today’s consumers are more educated and concerned about the ingredients of the products they use daily.
-The demand for better results has led to a market full of alcohol-free shampoos.
+Some, but not all, types of alcohol take moisture from the hair shaft, making it become brittle and dry.
+Today’s consumers are more educated and concerned about the ingredients in the products they use daily.
+The demand for better results has led to a wide array of available alcohol-free shampoos.

 Not all alcohols are the same.
 Depending on the molecular structure, some alcohols act as a thickener while others dry out your hair until it’s a brittle mess.
 You only need to be concerned about certain types of alcohol.
 There are others that can help give your hair the swoon-worthy results you want.

-Not to get too technical, but the weight of the carbon molecules in alcohol chain determine the properties of the alcohol in terms of its ability to make or break your hair.
+Not to get too technical, but the weight of the carbon molecules in the alcohol chain determines the properties of the alcohol in terms of its ability to make or break your hair.